 What’s the first thing you ever cooked?
 Grilled cheese and canned tomato soup.

-What are you favorite and least favorite food trends?
-Favorite: Chefs connecting with their roots and resurrecting traditional food ways.
+What is your favorite food trend?
+Chefs connecting with their roots and resurrecting traditional food ways.

 What’s your favorite part of the Nashville culinary scene?
 Nashville has a dynamic and creative restaurant/chef scene.
 Everyone is in it together and there is such a great sense of camaraderie.